Secret service was the key to unlocking my bitter, angry heart and learning to love my husband again, which, in turn, saved our marriage.

 I wasn’t ready to leave, but I was heartbroken.
-I didn’t see how I was going to be able to live the rest of my life with this awful person who just hurt me at every turn.
-I guarded my heart from him, went to bed aching with loneliness, wishing he would wake up and start being what I needed.
+I didn’t see how I could live the rest of my life with this awful person who hurt me at every turn.
+Guarding my heart from him, I walked on eggshells whenever we were together.
+Often, I went to bed aching with loneliness, wishing he would start being what I needed.

 Lamentations 3:24 ESV “The Lord is my portion,” says my soul, “therefore I will hope in him.”

-Ouch!
-I wanted love, recognition, respect.
+My motives weren’t pure.
+I wanted his love, recognition, respect.

 Matthew 6:1-34 ESV

 “Beware of practicing your righteousness before other people in order to be seen by them, for then you will have no reward from your Father who is in heaven.
 “Thus, when you give to the needy, sound no trumpet before you, as the hypocrites do in the synagogues and in the streets, that they may be praised by others.
 Truly, I say to you, they have received their reward.
 But when you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.
 And your Father who sees in secret will reward you.

 Maybe not in the traditional sense, but what if his poor attitude was because I was hurting him or not fulfilling his needs?